git-pull/tao-of-tmux/manuscript/05-session.md

 ## Switching sessions within tmux

 Some acquire the habit of detaching their tmux client and reattaching via `tmux att -t session_name`.
-Thankfully, you can switch to session from within tmux!
+Thankfully, you can switch sessions from within tmux!

 | Shortcut         | Action                                             |